 Siphon Draw Trail: 4 miles round trip, a very scenic hike, this trail winds up into a canyon known as Siphon Draw.
 It is possible to hike up the Flatiron (5.8 miles roundtrip), although it is not a designated, maintained trail all the way.
 It's advised that only experienced hikers in good shape attempt to hike to the top, as the climb is steep and difficult to follow.
 Allow at least five hours to the Flatiron and back.

 Discovery Trail: Connects the campground and day use areas.
 Features information signs, a wildlife pond, bird feeder and viewing bench.

-The park has 4 miles of dirt mountain bike singletrack at the foot of Superstition Mountain and within the park's boundary.
-This loop trail — rated beginner to intermediate — traverses the Sonoran Desert, crosses rocky terrain and provides solitude just a short 30 minute drive from the Phoenix Metro area.
-Bikes can also use the multi-use trails in the Tonto National Forest which are easily accessed from the park.
-Bikes are not allowed beyond the Wilderness Boundary on the Siphon Draw Trail or above Jacobs Crosscut Trail.
+The park has 4 miles of mountain bike singletrack at the foot of Superstition Mountain.
+This winding loop trail — rated beginner to intermediate — traverses the Sonoran Desert across rocky terrain & sandy washes.
+Ride between giant Saguaros among Palo Verde and Mesquite trees and bask in the solitude, just a short 30 minute drive from the Phoenix Metro area.
+Bikes can also use the multi-use trails in the Tonto National Forest, which are easily accessed from the park.
+However, bikes are not allowed beyond the Wilderness Boundary on the Siphon Draw Trail.
 In addition, a 1/2 mile hard-packed granite trail leads from the Campground to the Ranger Station.